 What is mindfulness?
 What are its benefits?
-How can I practice it?
-Here, Kids Help Phone shares information about mindfulness and tips on how you can practice it in your daily life!
+How can I practise it?
+Here, Kids Help Phone shares information about mindfulness and tips on how you can practise it in your daily life!

-Mindfulness is giving your full attention to the present moment in an open and non-judgmental way.
-Practicing mindfulness can help you notice what’s going on for you on the inside, including your thoughts and feelings.
-It can help you recognize what’s around you, in a relaxed way, which can then impact how you respond to stressful situations.
+Mindfulness is giving your full attention to the present moment.
+We do this in an open and non-judgmental way.
+Practising mindfulness can help you notice what’s going on for you on the inside.
+This can include your thoughts and feelings.
+It can also help you recognize what’s around you in a relaxed way.
+This can impact how you respond to stressful situations.

 Mindfulness mainly originates from Buddhist meditation.
-People practicing mindfulness don’t need to be spiritual or religious, although sometimes they are.
-Mindfulness can be a formal practice (where you set a regular time and place to dedicate yourself to it) or informal (where it’s just added into your daily routine).
+People practising mindfulness don’t need to be spiritual or religious, although sometimes they are.
+You can practise mindfulness formally by dedicating a regular time and place to it.
+You can also practise it informally by adding it into your daily routine.

 regain your calm and/or relax

 choose how to respond instead of reacting right away

 connect with how you want to be in the world